-Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
+December 2019 Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
 Specification of the grid system used.
 Quality and adequacy of topographic control.
 All recent and historical drillhole collar positions that could be located were surveyed during a campaign undertaken at Wattle Rocks in December 1998.
 Other holes were left with their previously surveyed or nominally designed coordinates.
 The default RL of these holes were altered from 1000 mRL to 415 mRL in the database, to reflect an average of the topographic heights encountered across the broadly flat prospect area.
 During September 2000, the whole Lady Ada prospect area was tied in by survey to mine grid and all existing RC and diamond drillhole collars were tied to this grid.
 Most holes drilled prior to 1996 were not downhole surveyed.
 After this time, most drill holes with significant intersections were downhole surveyed by Surtron Technologies.
 Two lines of RC/Diamond holes at 19300N (Lady Ada) and 20000N (Lady Magdalene) were downhole surveyed using Total Borehole Services (TBS) in late 1998.
 A slimline deviation tool recording shots electronically every 0.1m downhole, was utilised for the work.
-Most recent drilling at Lady Ada was downhole surveyed using TBS and included re-entering of the older Normandy and Forrestania Gold NL holes that were never previously downhole surveyed.
+Most recent drilling at Lady Magdalene was downhole surveyed using TBS and included re-entering of the older Normandy and Forrestania Gold NL holes that were never previously downhole surveyed.
 The drill hole coordinate system used relates to the Lady Ada local grid.
 A two-point conversion was used to convert back to GDA94 Z50 grid.
-With the exception of the Lady Ada area, no topographic surfaces were provided for use in the resource estimation process for the FGP.
+With the exception of the Lady Ada area, no topographic surfaces were provided for use in the resource estimation process.
 In order to generate a surface with which to constrain the resource, the drill collar locations were exported from Surpac and used to generate a topographic surface.
 While this surface is unlikely to be accurate over small scales, due to the wide spaced nature of the drilling, it forms an acceptable approximation of the ground surface for use in the block model.
-Clearly this approach assumes that the drill collar information is correct, which has been demonstrated in some instances to be unc
+Clearly this approach however assumes some instances to be uncertain.